Back To CoursePsychology 102: Educational Psychology

-Imagine you're a teacher and you give your students a test over their understanding of the United States Revolutionary War.
-Once you grade the test, how do you know what the scores mean in terms of how well the students did?
-Another lesson talks about how you can quickly summarize the pattern of scores, or the average, using the concepts of mean, median, or mode.
-However, these concepts relate to summarizing how high or low the scores were in general.
-In addition to a quick average summary, you might also be interested in how much variability there was in the students.
+Imagine you're a teacher and you test your students on the United States' Revolutionary War.
+How do you know what the scores mean in terms of how well the students did once you grade the test?
+You might be interested in how much variability, or difference, there was in the students' scores.
 In other words, did all of the students get similar scores to each other?
-Or did some students do really well while other students in the same class did really badly?
+Or did some students do really well, while other students in the same class did really poorly?

 The purpose of this lesson is to talk about how you can learn about the variability of scores in a classroom environment and why that might matter.
-We're going to cover two important concepts, which are standard deviation of scores and how to construct and interpret a bell curve based on student scores.
+We're going to cover two important concepts: standard deviation of scores and how to interpret a normal distribution, also known as a bell curve.

 Let's start by using an example.
 Imagine you teach a class with 20 students, and they take a test with 20 multiple choice questions about the Revolutionary War.
 Imagine that the grades you get back from scoring their tests look like this:

 |Student #7: 12||Student #17: 6|